awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 **aws:UserAgent**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Checks the requester's client application\.
 This key should be used carefully\.
 Since the `aws:UserAgent` value is provided by the caller in an HTTP header, unauthorized parties can use modified or custom browsers to provide any `aws:UserAgent` value that they choose\.
 As a result, `aws:UserAgent` should not be used to prevent unauthorized parties from making direct AWS requests\.
 You can use it to allow only specific client applications, and only after testing your policy\.
+You can only use this context key from the AWS CLI\.

 ## Keys Available for Some Services<a name="condition-keys-service-available"></a>